tjdarosa/desafio-tunts.rocks/README.md

 Both commands need to be executed in the same directory that contains the project files.

-The .xlsx file generated will be in the directory of the other project files.
+The .xlsx file generated will be in the same directory of the project folder.